agrc/gis.utah.gov/_posts/2021-11-09-utah-sgid-statewide-roads-data-layer-updates-11092021.md

 - **Washington County:** Obtained roads data on 10/20/2021.
 Previous update was on 09/03/2021.
 - **Weber County:** Obtained roads data on 10/26/2021.
 Previous update was on 08/06/2021.

+Notes:

-Note: This month's road update combines data updates from September and October for the following counties: Davis, Salt Lake, Utah, Washington, Weber.
+- This month's road update combines data updates from September and October for the following counties: Davis, Salt Lake, Utah, Washington, Weber.
+- Also worth mentioning this month, using a python script, the average direction of road centerline geometries was checked against their predirection to determine if they were likely pointed in the wrong direction.
+If so, the vertices were reversed, flipping the road centerline's primary direction to better align with its predirection.

 #### UDOT Route System